 (A short clip of EL AS416 in the yard during the 1960s.
 Please note that you may wish to mute the poor quality music accompanying the video.)

+Ultimately, none of BLH's road switcher models, even the new Standard line, included dynamic braking, which was certainly not overlooked by railroads and another reason why the AS16 saw fewer sales compared to the competition.
 Still, the one selling point for the AS16 that railroads certainly liked was its impressing lugging ability, a Baldwin trademark that also helped Alco's marketing as well.
 Unfortunately, today, none of the AS16s built are known to be preserved or in operation.
-For a total production roster of Baldwin AS16s please click here.
-Also, for technical data please click here.
-Lastly, for more information about the AS16s and all Baldwin road switcher models please refer to the chart below.
+For technical data please click here.
+Lastly, for more information about the AS16s and a complete production roster please refer to the chart below.